Solar Panel Comparison Tips

 Performance Warranties: Most performance warranties are for 25 or 30 years and promise a panel’s performance won’t deteriorate by more than a given amount.
 Some performance warranties are better than others, as the following graphs show:

-The first allows up to 2% capacity loss in the first year and then up of up to 0.45% of its original capacity each year after that.
-This means it will have at least 84.95% of its original capacity after 30 years.
+The first allows up to 2% capacity loss in the first year and then up to 0.45% of its original capacity each year after that.
+This means, after 30 years, it will have at least 84.95% of its original capacity.
 (The grey area on the graph is meant to show how much better it is than an older 25 year warranty.)

 The second allows just 1% loss in the first year and then 0.4% loss each year after that.
 This gives a minimum of 87.4% of original capacity after 30 years.

-The second one is clearly better.
+The second performance warranty is clearly better.
 If both panels degraded by the maximum permitted amount, the second panel would, all else equal, produce around 1.5% more energy over its first 20 years.
-However, because panels normally deteriorate by less than the maximum allowed, the actual difference is only likely to be roughly 1%.
+However, because panels normally deteriorate by less than the maximum allowed, the actual difference is only likely to be around 1%.

 Product Warranties: The second type of warranty panels have is the product or manufacturer’s warranty.
 This covers panels against faults in materials and construction.
 They’re easy to compare because longer is better.
-Because it’s difficult in practice to accurately measure panel performance, the product warranty is generally considered more important than the performance warranty.
+They are also normally considered much more important than the performance warranty because, in practice, it’s very difficult to accurately measure panel deterioration.

 Don’t buy a panel with a manufacturer’s warranty of less than 10 years.
 These days most good quality panels have at least 12 or 15 year product warranties.
 It’s also now easy to get low cost but well made panels with 25 year product warranties.
 Some manufacturers now offer 30 years and, if you don’t mind paying a premium, the longest product warranty around is 40 years from SunPower.